 Links to Data

-- 2016 Annual Tables of Infectious Disease Data
+- WONDER Annual Tables of Infectious Diseases and Conditions (2016 to present)

 *NOTE: The last year the NNDSS data were published in the MMWR Annual Summary of Notifiable Infectious Diseases and Conditions was for data year 2015.
 Beginning with the 2016 NNDSS data, finalized data were published on CDC WONDER.